ArcaneEngineer/ECS-tutorials/part2.md

 Also, duplicate the line `const transforms = new Array(ENTITIES_COUNT)`, and change its copy to `const motions = new Array(ENTITIES_COUNT);`

-It should be clear by the end of part 2, why these names are changing.
+It should be clear by the end of this part of the series, why these names are changing.

 ### Setting up component prototype objects